theol0403/gif-pros/README.md

    - `Gif::Transparency::boolean`: (force) enables boolean transparency mode where transparency is either 0% or 100%.
    - `Gif::Transparency::off`: disables transparency and uses gif background color, sometimes white.

-For best results, try `Gif::Transparency::boolean` if you want transparency, or `Gif::Transparency::off` if you want the GIF to be unaltered by transparency.
+For best results, try `Gif::Transparency::boolean` if you want a transparent background, or `Gif::Transparency::off` if the GIF relies on a background color.

 ### LVGL Integration
 To move, resize, or change the background color, create an [LVGL object](https://docs.littlevgl.com/en/html/object-types/obj.html) to contain the GIF: